-Dr. C. Andrew Salzberg, a board certified plastic and reconstructive surgeon, is an associate professor at NY Medical College and Chief of Plastic Surgery at Westchester Medical Center and St. John’s Riverside Hospital at Dobbs Ferry Pavilion.
-He also operates at the Institute for Aesthetic and Reconstructive Surgery within the Hudson Valley Hospital Center and at The Mt.
+Dr. C. Andrew Salzberg, a board certified plastic and reconstructive surgeon, who specializes in cosmetic surgery and breast surgery, including breast reconstruction.
+He also operates at The Mt.
 Sinai Hospital Center in New York City.

 Direct-to-Implant or “One-Step” Breast Reconstruction Fact Sheet